-Let’s be very clear – it is about as important as it gets in terms of successfully engaging with your dream customers!
+Let’s be very clear – it is about as important as it gets in terms of successfully engaging with your dream clients!

 Very recently I attended a great workshop and the format of the session focused on reviewing and defining how we each wanted our businesses and ourselves to be perceived on our chosen social media platforms.

-While I am well versed in branding, this was a really useful exercise as it delved in to some depth about consistency of message, tone of voice, use of words, imagery and call to actions (CTA’s which are designed to get the reader to do something e.g. book a call, sign-up to a newsletter, download a report).
+While I am well versed in branding, this was a really useful exercise as it delved into some depth about the consistency of message, tone of voice, use of words, imagery, and call to actions (CTA’s which are designed to get the reader to do something e.g. book a call, sign-up to a newsletter, download a report).

-It was really interesting to take a fresh view of all these elements to ensure they were hitting the mark in terms of generating engagement on social media with my ‘ideal’ customers.
+It was really interesting to take a fresh view of all these elements to ensure they were hitting the mark in terms of generating engagement on social media with my ‘ideal’ clients.

 Having recently refreshed my entire website content to include much more focus on engaging with my target audience, I was pleased to be on track with much of the advice given in the workshop.
 A great position to be in but the observations by other small business owners and their staff at the workshop inspired me to write this branding focused piece.